ivmai/bdwgc/README.md

 The collector may be used to track down leaks in C programs that are intended to run with malloc/free (e.g. code with extreme real-time or portability constraints).
 To do so define `FIND_LEAK` in Makefile.
-This will cause the collector to invoke the `report_leak` routine defined near the top of reclaim.c whenever an inaccessible object is found that has not been explicitly freed.
+This will cause the collector to print a human-readable object description whenever an inaccessible object is found that has not been explicitly freed.
 Such objects will also be automatically reclaimed.

-If all objects are allocated with `GC_DEBUG_MALLOC` (see next section), then the default version of report_leak will report at least the source file and line number at which the leaked object was allocated.
+If all objects are allocated with `GC_DEBUG_MALLOC` (see the next section) then, by default, the human-readable object description will at least contain the source file and the line number at which the leaked object was allocated.
 This may sometimes be sufficient.
 (On a few machines, it will also report a cryptic stack trace.
-If this is not symbolic, it can sometimes be called into a symbolic stack trace by invoking program "foo" with "tools/callprocs.sh foo".
+If this is not symbolic, it can sometimes be called into a symbolic stack trace by invoking program "foo" with `tools/callprocs.sh foo`.
 It is a short shell script that invokes adb to expand program counter values to symbolic addresses.
 It was largely supplied by Scott Schwartz.)

-Note that the debugging facilities described in the next section can sometimes be slightly LESS effective in leak finding mode, since in leak finding mode, `GC_debug_free` actually results in reuse of the object.
+Note that the debugging facilities described in the next section can sometimes be slightly LESS effective in leak finding mode, since in the latter `GC_debug_free` actually results in reuse of the object.
 (Otherwise the object is simply marked invalid.)
-Also note that the test program is not designed to run meaningfully in `FIND_LEAK` mode.
+Also, note that most GC tests are not designed to run meaningfully in `FIND_LEAK` mode.
-Use "make gc.a" to build the collector.

 ## Debugging Facilities